abelgomez/pwm-fan-controller/README.md

 The device is simple to use: just simply connect the PWM capable fans to the board, and power it using a 12 V DC power supply.
 The device uses an LCD screen to show information.
 The LCD screen turns off automatically after 5 seconds.
 It turns on again when the rotary encoder is rotated or pushed.

 On first run, the fans will rotate at the 100% of their max speed.
-The "active" fan, the actual rotating speed, and the configured % of the max speed are shown in the LCD screen (see `include/Messages.h` to localize the messages):
+The "active fan", the actual rotating speed, and the configured % of the max speed are shown in the LCD screen (see `include/Messages.h` to localize the messages):

 ![Normal screen](doc/screen-normal.png)